malxxy/red-challenge-1/acc-criteria.md

 GIVEN a webpage meets accessibility standards

-WHEN I view the source code
+Y WHEN I view the source code
-THEN I find semantic HTML elements
+Y THEN I find semantic HTML elements

-WHEN I view the structure of the HTML elements
+Y WHEN I view the structure of the HTML elements
-THEN I find that the elements follow a logical structure independent of styling and positioning
+Y THEN I find that the elements follow a logical structure independent of styling and positioning

 Y WHEN I view the image elements
 Y THEN I find accessible alt attributes